"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Subjective-Knowledge-Grounded TOD

 \subsection{Knowledge-Seeking Turn Detection}

-The goal of KTD is to identify the user request that requires to be addressed with subjective knowledge.
+The goal of KTD is to identify the user request that requires subjective knowledge.
 We regard it as a binary classification problem, where the input is the dialogue context $C$ and the output is a binary indicator.

 We employ a pre-trained language model (e.g., BERT \cite{devlin-etal-2019-bert}) to encode $C$ and adopt the hidden state of the first token as its representation.
-Then we apply a classifier to obtain the probability that the current user request is a subjective knowledge-seeking request.
+Then we apply a classifier to obtain the probability that the current user request is seeking subjective knowledge.
 That is,

 The model is finetuned with the binary cross-entropy loss.